Let us know who you are to generate an accurate course search

 To start the apprenticeship, you will need an employer who is willing to take you on as an apprentice, all of which will have different requirements.
 If you already have an employer, please contact us.
-If not you can see our current apprenticeship vacancies which is regularly updated.
+If you don't have an employer already, view our current apprenticeship vacancies.

 You will be required to attend an initial assessment in Maths and English and a short interview prior to enrolment, and you will be expected to have a C/4 or Level 2 Functional Skill in Maths and English to enter gateway in order for you to complete your End Point Assessment.

 This apprenticeship has been designed to meet the professional standards of the relevant professional bodies of the Engineering Council for initial registration as an Engineering Technician (Eng.
 Tech).

 On completion of the apprenticeship, the Engineering Technician will be eligible to apply for registration as an Engineering Technician with a relevant professional body.
 Candidates will also have the opportunity to progress to Master Technician, into management or to develop in their current role.

 Each apprenticeship needs to include 20% off-the-job training.
 This must amount to 20% of the apprentice’s contracted employment hours across the whole apprenticeship.
 Off-the-job training is learning undertaken outside of the normal day-to-day working environment and leads towards the achievement of the apprenticeship.
 Off the Job Training should also be relevant to the knowledge, skills and behaviours detailed in the standard.

 Each apprentice will need to undertake an End Point Assessment (EPA) at the end of their apprenticeship.
 It measures the knowledge, skills and behaviours each apprentice has developed.